aws-samples/aws-big-data-blog/aws-blog-athena-importing-hive-metastores/README.md

   'parquet.compress'='SNAPPY',
   'transient_lastDdlTime'='1478199332')

 result : OK
 ```

-Please note that the 'executescript.gvy' script can be used to execute any Hive script in Athena. e.g. you can use this script to add parititions to an existing Athena table which uses a custom partition format.
+Please note that the 'executescript.gvy' script can be used to execute any Hive script in Athena. e.g. you can use this script to add partitions to an existing Athena table which uses a custom partition format.

 You can save the following to a file `addpartitions.hql`
 ```